 We’re looking forward to welcoming you to Leeds.
-Find out how to prepare for your arrival if you’re studying a Language Centre course starting in September 2021.
+Find out how to prepare for your arrival if you’re studying a Language Centre course starting in January or February 2022.

-We will continue to review our courses and other elements of the student experience in response to COVID-19 and we may need to adapt our provision to ensure students remain safe.
-For the most up-to-date information on COVID-19, regularly visit our website, which we will continue to update as the situation changes www.leeds.ac.uk/covid19faqs
+We’ll continue to review our courses and other elements of the student experience in response to COVID-19 and we may need to adapt our provision to ensure students remain safe.
+For the most up-to-date information on COVID-19, regularly visit our Coronavirus information for applicants page, which we’ll continue to update as the situation changes.

 Applying for accommodation